grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Running large tests.md

 These commands enable reusing network connections, increase the limit of network connections, and range of local ports.

+To apply these changes, you can either paste these commands as a root user before running a k6 test or change the configuration files in your operating system.

 For detailed information about these settings, the macOS instructions, and how to make them permanent, check out our ["Fine-tuning OS" article](/misc/fine-tuning-os).

 ## Hardware considerations